rshk/python-pcapng/README.rst

 Yes, I guess it would be much slower than something written in C, but I'm much better at Python than C.

-But I need to get things done, and CPU time is not that expensive :)
+..and I need to get things done, and CPU time is not that expensive :)

 (Maybe I'll give a try porting the thing to Cython to speed it up, but anyways, pure-Python libraries are always useful, eg. for PyPy).